Akaalis-code/y_compendium/Y_bigdata/Y_databricks/y_databricks_theory.md

 	When cluster is not started or not attached there is the following behaviour :
 		1) Catalog will show tables present in all schemas except hive metastore
 		2) DBFS file browser will show "hive metastore tables" but not normal catalog schema tables

+# DELTA SHARING :
+	Used to share Data between either DATABRICKS to DATABRICKS or DATABRICKS to OUTSIDE WORLD For this Unity catalog needs to be enabled (Need to confirm)

+	To Enable DELTA SHARING :
+		Go to metastore UI page (https://accounts.azuredatabricks.net/)
+		select the metastore
+		Click on DATA tab
+		Click on "Enable DELTA SHARING" option

 # storage areas of DATA bricks elements :